ldsham/proposal/README.md

 ### Advertise

-- `sham publish` Publishes locally stored shapes to ldsham
+- `sham publish` Publishes local shapes to ldsham registry
   - shapes are versioned along the lines of npm

 ### Develop